Black Jack's Girls - 1982

 Women answered the call with the same zeal as young male volunteers.

 "When the call of Gen. Pershing came to enlist in the Army for service abroad to help in the war effort," remembers one keen recruit, "I felt it was my patriotic duty to give something of myself to my country."
+Their sense of duty and patriotism was unwavering.

-Besides patriotism as a motive, many women also realized that service in the Army would be exciting and would offer them opportunities for adventure not available at home.
+Besides patriotism as a motive, many women also realized that service in the Army would be exciting and offer them opportunities for adventure not available at home.

 The 33 women finally accepted for service in the First Unit ranged in age from 19 to 35 and came from rural towns and large cities.